Making My Voice Heard

 Your learning journey doesn’t have to stop after high school!
 You can go to college, a trade school, or a job training program.
 You could also join the military, do an internship, or learn through an apprenticeship.
 There are so many exciting choices!

 The more school or training you complete, the better your chances are of getting a great job and earning more money.
-This is a big opportunity for everyone–including YOU!
+This is a big opportunity for anyone–including YOU!

 School after high school is different.
 If you have a disability, you’ll need to know your rights and speak up for the help you need.
 Your family, teachers, and friends can support you as you learn to advocate for yourself.